VetNexusMD professional nexus letter services logo

 What if my VA claim was already denied?

 A nexus letter can be a powerful tool in the appeals process.
-If your claim was denied due to insufficient medical evidence or an unfavorable C&P examination, a nexus letter from a board-certified psychiatrist provides new and material evidence that the VA must consider.
-The Board of Veterans’ Appeals (BVA) frequently remands or grants claims when a well-supported independent medical opinion is introduced.
+If your claim was denied due to insufficient medical evidence or an unfavorable C&P examination, a nexus letter from an ABPN Board-Certified psychiatrist provides new and relevant evidence that the VA must consider.
+The Board of Veterans’ Appeals frequently remands or grants claims when a well-supported independent medical opinion is introduced.
 When preparing a nexus letter for an appeal, Dr. Lee specifically addresses the reasons for the prior denial and explains why service connection should be established despite the previous decision.
+Read more about overcoming a VA claim denial.

 Can a nexus letter help with secondary service connection claims?